svjack/Step1X-Edit/README.md

 ```
 bash scripts/run_examples.sh
 ```
 The default script runs the inference code with non-quantified weights.
-If you want to save the GPU memory usage, you can 1）download the FP8 weights and set the `--quantized` flag in the script, or 2) set the `--offload` flag in the script to offload some modules to CPU.
+If you want to save the GPU memory usage, you can 1) download the FP8 weights and set the `--quantized` flag in the script, or 2) set the `--offload` flag in the script to offload some modules to CPU.

 This default script runs the inference code on example inputs.
 The results will look like:
 <div align="center">